PREreview/prereview-standup/server/docs/review_guidelines.md

 ...

 ### Quick template questions:
-Below is a list of questions and  you can be asking yourself while reading the perprint.
+Below is a list of questions you can ask yourself while reading the perprint.

 * *What is the main question the study attempts to answer?*
 * *What is (are) the hypothesis(es)?*